India

 School Grants for the Poorest

-In Sarnath, in the province of Utar Pradesh, there exists a primary school which focuses on the children of the poorest.
-When these children complete primary school, there is, unfortunately, little money for their secondary school education.
-The children are known as Dalits or outcasts according to the old caste system of India.
-These families come from the poorest communities and earn a little income by, for example, collecting garbage, sweeping the streets or begging.
-Most parents have not themselves been to school and cannot afford, for example, school uniforms, transport or the educational materials for their children.
-It is also common for children to have to start working at a very young age to help bring in a wage.
-At school these children will receive a hot meal which is often their only full meal of the day.
-Unlike their parents, children who obtain a secondary school diploma after primary school will have a greater chance of a better-paid job and, therefore, a different future.
+In Sarnath, a town in the province of Uttar Pradesh, there is the Buddha Smile School, intended for the poorest children.
+When they finish primary school, there is no money for their secondary education.
+The children are Dalits, or casteless people according to the old caste system of India.
+The families come from the poorest communities and earn some money by, for example, collecting garbage, sweeping the streets or begging.
+Most parents have not been to school themselves and cannot, for example, pay for school uniforms, transportation or teaching materials for their children.
+Children sometimes have to work at a very young age to contribute to the costs.
+Children receive a hot meal at school, which is often the only proper meal of the day.
+Children who obtain a secondary school diploma after primary school have, unlike their parents, a better chance of a better paid job and therefore a different future .

 Teacher Salaries

-Overlooking the Ganges River, Varanasi is home to a primary school for outcast children from the neighbouring slum.
-The Little Stars School is a primary school for children of outcast, and therefore, poor parents.
-The school is the only school in the area that educates children from these poor families up to Class 12, comparable to HAVO level in The Netherlands.
-Due to circumstances, a dozen girls can no longer live at home and, therefore, live at school and are taken care of by the school director.
-The school has a solid and enthusiastic teaching staff even though teachers are able to earn more if they teach in government schools.
-The primary school, unfortunately, has little scope to increase teachers’ salaries.
-In order, therefore, to prevent teacher turnover and safeguard the continuity of the teachers and the quality of the lessons, it looks for ways to supplement the teachers' salaries.
-Children who receive a good education have a better chance of a good further education and, therefore, the likelihood of a better paying job.
+Overlooking the Ganges River in Varanasi, there is a primary school for children without caste from the neighbouring slums.
+The Little Stars School is a primary school for children of children without caste (and therefore) poor parents.
+The school is the only school in the area that educates children from these poor families up to class 12, comparable to educating them for HAVO.
+A dozen girls can no longer live at home due to circumstances and also live at the school and are cared for by the headmistress.
+The school has a solid and enthusiastic teaching staff.
+However, teachers can earn more if they teach at government schools.
+The primary school does not have the money to offer teachers a higher salary.
+In order to prevent teacher turnover and thus safeguard the continuity of the teachers and the quality of the lessons, it provides a supplement to the teachers' salaries.
+Children who receive a good education have a better chance of a good follow-up education and thus a chance of a better-paid job.